Rhenium: Halides and oxyhalides

-The most common rhenium chlorides are ReCl_{6}, ReCl_{5}, ReCl_{4}, and ReCl_{3}.
+The most common rhenium chlorides are ReCl6, link=Rhenium pentachloride|ReCl5, ReCl4, and link=Rhenium trichloride|ReCl3.
 The structures of these compounds often feature extensive Re-Re bonding, which is characteristic of this metal in oxidation states lower than VII.
-Salts of [Re_{2}Cl_{8}]^{2−} feature a quadruple metal-metal bond.
+Salts of Re2Cl_{8}(2−) feature a quadruple metal-metal bond.
 Although the highest rhenium chloride features Re(VI), fluorine gives the d^{0} Re(VII) derivative rhenium heptafluoride.
 Bromides and iodides of rhenium are also well known, including rhenium pentabromide and rhenium tetraiodide.

 Like tungsten and molybdenum, with which it shares chemical similarities, rhenium forms a variety of oxyhalides.
-The oxychlorides are most common, and include ReOCl_{4}, ReOCl_{3}.
+The oxychlorides are most common, and include ReOCl4, ReOCl3.

 Oxides and sulfides

-Perrhenic acid (H_{4}Re_{2}O_{9}) adopts an unconventional structure.
+Perrhenic acid (H4Re2O9) adopts an unconventional structure.

-The most common oxide is the volatile yellow Re_{2}O_{7}.
-The red rhenium trioxide ReO_{3} adopts a perovskite-like structure.
-Other oxides include Re_{2}O_{5}, ReO_{2}, and Re_{2}O_{3}.
-The sulfides are ReS_{2} and Re_{2}S_{7}.
+The most common oxide is the volatile yellow link=rhenium(VII) oxide|Re2O7.
+The red link=rhenium trioxide|ReO3 adopts a perovskite-like structure.
+Other oxides include Re2O5, link=Rhenium(IV) oxide|ReO2, and Re2O3.
+The sulfides are link=rhenium disulfide|ReS2 and link=Rhenium(VII) sulfide|Re2S7.
 Perrhenate salts can be converted to tetrathioperrhenate by the action of ammonium hydrosulfide.

 Other compounds

-Rhenium diboride (ReB_{2}) is a hard compound having a hardness similar to that of tungsten carbide, silicon carbide, titanium diboride or zirconium diboride.
+Rhenium diboride (ReB2) is a hard compound having a hardness similar to that of tungsten carbide, silicon carbide, titanium diboride or zirconium diboride.

 Organorhenium compounds

 Dirhenium decacarbonyl is the most common entry to organorhenium chemistry.
-Its reduction with sodium amalgam gives Na[Re(CO)_{5}] with rhenium in the formal oxidation state −1.
+Its reduction with sodium amalgam gives NaRe(CO)5 with rhenium in the formal oxidation state −1.
 Dirhenium decacarbonyl can be oxidised with bromine to bromopentacarbonylrhenium(I):